The best ways to use Birthdays as Lucky Lottery Numbers

 Using birthdays as “lucky numbers” is one of the most popular lottery strategies.
 And for good reason - they really are lucky, according to the ancient traditions of numerology and feng shui.

-Using birthdays limits the range of numbers to choose from, and it’s a common system.
-Result?
-More people pick those numbers, so you may have to share your prize.
+Using birthdays limits the range of numbers to choose from - for example, your birth date can only be between 1 and 31.
+Also, it’s a common system, meaning lots more people will be picking those numbers as well, so you may have to share your prize.

-Use birthday numbers to get above 31, giving you even better odds of hitting the jackpot.
+The answer is to simply use a system which combines birthday numbers to get above 31, giving you a better chance of not sharing the prize.

 For two of the biggest lotteries, you pick 6 numbers in total:

 - Powerball: Choose 5 numbers between 1 and 69 and one Powerball number between 1 and 26.

 - Mega Millions: Choose 5 numbers between 1 and 70, and one bonus Mega Ball number between 1 and 25.